BGI-flexlab/SOAPMetaS/README.md

 + The version of `libtbb` and `libstdc++` should match the version of Bowtie2, and it's recommended that the reference index files are generated using `bowtie2-build` of the same version.
 + `-std=c++98` option works well when compile bowtie2-2.3.5 .
-+ Stage-level resource scheduling method is not supported in current version of Spark, we thus "recreate JavaSparkContext" to adjust resourc configuration, and in consequence, one SOAPMetaS will create two Spark applications for alignment and profiling.
++ Stage-level resource scheduling method is not supported in current version of Spark (https://issues.apache.org/jira/browse/SPARK-27495), we thus "recreate JavaSparkContext" to adjust resourc configuration, and in consequence, one SOAPMetaS will create two Spark applications for alignment and profiling.
 + Multiple alignment tasks in one Spark executor will cause memory-related exception.
 So the `spark.executor.cores` and `spark.task.cpus` configurations must be the equal (we've mentioned in section 3.2), and this is the reason we didn't provide `align-task-cpus` option.
++ The performance might be further improved if rdd partition could be increased without shuffle (https://issues.apache.org/jira/browse/SPARK-5997).

 ## 7. License